Jimalalud: History

 Jimalalud was founded in 1797 as part of Tayasan.
 In 1910, it was separated from Tayasan and became an independent municipality.
+Its name was also spelled as "Gimalalud" during the Spanish era.

 Boundless sugar cane fields, typical of the northern landscape, fill the lush lands of Jimalalud most months of the year.
 It has reported rich deposits of coal, copper, iron and related compounds of magnetite, pyrites and marcasite, but the lodes remain untouched.

 In the late 1800s the Recollects built here a convent of hardwoods, an imposing structure that was reputed to be the biggest convent in the Province for over a quarter of a century.
 The Revolution against Spain compelled the friars to leave and the convent fell into disrepair.
 Jimalalud was made a town independent of Tayasan in 1910.
 In 1944 World War II guerillas burned down the entire town, leaving Jimalalud without a historical landmark standing.
 Barrio Bankal was the seat of the 7th District Government during World War II.

 Most times, Jimalalud is serene and green, and the plaza is the picturesque public space for imbibing the town's pastoral ambience.

+The town was also the epicenter of the 2012 Negros earthquake.